 Annex B – Core principles for terms of reference for a Maternity Voices Partnership (p.57) of the Better Births resource pack states “The chair must have autonomy and be able to work as a critical friend, so election by the members (of the MVP) is best practice.
 This becomes easier when there is a history of public service in maternity voices partnerships locally, with succession planning”.
 If there is no chair in post, existing MVP members should remain as fully involved as much as possible, with the CCG or LMS giving necessary support to assist in recruiting a lay chair.

-A role description for an MVP chair can be found here http://nationalmaternityvoices.org.uk/wp-content/uploads/2018/03/MVP-chair-role-description.pdf. , The role of the chair encompasses more than chairing meetings, they are generally viewed as the lynchpin or main coordinator of the MVPs activities.
-It is suggested that MVP chairs receive the £150/day ‘expert advisor’ PPV rate in line with NHSE policy https://www.england.nhs.uk/wpcontent/uploads/2017/08/patient-and-public-voice-partners-expenses-policy-oct-17.pdf for between 2- 5 days a month MVP work.
+A role description for an MVP chair can be found here MVP-chair-role-description for review.pdf.
+The role of the chair encompasses more than chairing meetings, they are generally viewed as the lynchpin or main coordinator of the MVPs activities.
+It is suggested that MVP chairs receive the £150/day ‘expert advisor’ PPV rate in line with NHSE policy for at least 6 days a month MVP work.
+(NB this time has been temporarily updated in line with feedback from MVP chairs in 2021 and will be reviewed by the multidisciplinary MVP Toolkit Review. )

 It is best practice for a chair or chairs to be service users.
 These could be either current service users (i.e. women who are pregnant or have recently had a baby) or service user advocates (women who are not health care professionals, who may have had children a while ago, but who regularly come into contact with women currently using the service.
 These include doulas, antenatal or postnatal leaders etc. These women are often invaluable as they may have developed more service knowledge and service user advocate experience and developed from current service users, they may also have time to commit to attending wider range of meetings and have developed a understanding of the strategic role that the MVP can play in the Local Maternity System.
 Ideally, a MVP benefits from a mix of current service users and more experienced service user advocates to function at its full potential.